How To Guide Fiscal Poland

 Polish Introduction

 The fiscal approach in Poland is based around the use of Fiscal Printers.
-Enactor have already integrated to the UUPOS FP-20 and FP-T88 FVA devices in this market.
-These fiscal printers contain a write once read many fiscal memory, which is used to store the values for each transaction.
-However, the fiscalisation approach is currently in the process of change in Poland.
+Enactor has already integrated the UPOS FP-20 and FP-T88 FVA devices in this market.
+These fiscal printers contain a write once read of many fiscal memory, which is used to store the values for each transaction.
+However, the fiscalisation approach recently changed in Poland.
 Presently it is possible to use either the old system where transactions are recorded only on a fiscal memory in the printer or the new system where transactions must also be submitted to the authorities online.
 It will be possible to purchase the old style of offline printer until the end of 2022 after which time only the new online version will be available.
-Although, old-style printers can be used until there fiscal memory is exhausted.
+Although, it will be possible to use old-style printers until their fiscal memory is exhausted.

-UUPOS offer an online version of both the FP-20 and the FP-T88 FVA and since the online communication is handled solely by the printer it is expected that the work required on the Enactor side to support these devices will be minimal.
+UPOS offers an online version of both the FP-20 and the FP-T88 FVA and since the online communication is handled solely by the printer, Enactor's interface to the printer is the same across the models.

 In Poland the fiscal printers must be certified but there is no requirement to certify the POS or the overall solution.

-The fiscal printer memory has a number of limits and after one of these is reached the printer is EOL and will need to be replaced.
+The fiscal printer memory has several limits and once one of these is reached the printer is at the end of life and will need to be replaced.

 -